opendr-eu/opendr/docs/reference/edgespeechnets.md

   Specifies per how many training iterations a checkpoint should be saved.
 If set to 0 no checkpoints will be saved.
   Saves the models to the `temp_path` as "EdgeSpeechNet\<Architecture\>-\<epoch\>.pt"
 - **checkpoint_load_iter**: *int, default=0*
-  Specified a checkpoint to load based on the number for iterations before fitting.
+  Specifies a checkpoint to load based on the number of iterations before fitting.
   If set to 0 no checkpoint will be loaded.
 - **temp_path**: *str, default='temp'*
   Specifies the path to the directory where the checkpoints will be saved.